vinay-kumar-3/currency-converter/README.md

 ```

 ## 🌍 Supported Currencies
-Supports all currencies listed in the API response — including popular ones like:
+This currency converter supports 236 currencies worldwide.
+Some of the most popular ones include:

 - USD (US Dollar)
 - EUR (Euro)